xiix0/scam/README.md

-If you think last Tuesday was a drag, wait till you see what happens tomorrow!
+If you tell the truth you don't have to remember anything.
+		-- Mark Twain